Edveika/15-Puzzle-cli/README.md

 - Use the keyboard keys `w`, `a`, `s`, and `d` to slide tiles in the up, left, down, and right directions, respectively.
 - The goal is to arrange the tiles in ascending numerical order, with the empty space at the bottom-right corner.

-## Contributing

-Contributions are not actively sought for this project as it serves as a personal learning project.
-However, feel free to fork the repository and experiment with your own modifications.

 ## License